 Due to the smaller form factor, BOLT v1 can fit only 9 data fields at once (ROAM can fit 11).
 You can zoom them in and out to show fewer or more fields by clicking the right-side buttons.

-Naturally, ELEMNT bike computers have multiple pages, for example, your default (workout) page, training page, climbing page, map, etc.
+Naturally, ELEMNT bike computers have multiple pages, such as your default (workout) page, training page, climbing page, map, etc.

 LED Lights